Ana00000/platform/README.md

 For an overview of the platform and its composing elements, check the [wiki pages](https://github.com/Clean-CaDET/platform/wiki).

+Disable bash history if you work with sensitive data! set +o history

 In order to build SmartTutor service run following command:
 `docker build -t cleancadet/smart-tutor --build-arg PROJECT=SmartTutor --target final .`
 By default it downloads source code form master branch and builds it, but using SRC_URL different source code url can be set: